How do I transfer files from desktop to laptop?

 Way 2.
 Share files between PCs with Google Drive

 Users get access to free cloud storage using Google Drive.
 By keeping the data in cloud drives, you can access them on almost any device.
-Ensure you have a Google account before continuing to the next step.
+Before operations, ensure you have a Google account to transfer files from desktop to laptop wirelessly.

 Step 1.
 Open Google Drive, click My Drive in the left pane, and then choose Upload files or Upload folder from the context menu, depending on your needs.